 But, on some devices (especially on some older Xiaomi and Redmi handsets), the proximity sensor will turn the screen on or off even before accepting the call.
 A badly calibrated proximity sensor is what are we probably looking at.

-We wrote about the problem more extensively, here.
+We wrote about the Proximity Sensor problems more extensively the dedicated article.
 Check the article to learn how to test and, if necessary, fix proximity sensor issues.

 8. Boot into Safe mode